Danny Masterson found guilty of rape

 “That ’70s Show” star Danny Masterson was convicted on two counts of rape Wednesday at his retrial in Los Angeles.

-The seven-woman, five-man jury deadlocked on a third count, which alleged Masterson raped a former girlfriend, after deliberating for over a week, The Associated Press reported.
+The seven-woman, five-man jury could not reach a verdict on a third count, which alleged Masterson raped a former girlfriend, after deliberating for over a week, The Associated Press reported.

 Masterson was led from the courtroom in handcuffs while his wife, the actor and model Bijou Phillips wept, and as family and friends sat in stunned silence.